Social Learning Lab

 Undergraduate Research Assistants

-Our lab welcomes enthusiastic, motivated undergraduate students to work starting Spring 2023!
+Our lab welcomes enthusiastic, motivated undergraduate students to join!
 Research assistants are usually involved in developing and making materials for studies, subject recruitment, and running experiments with children and adults.
 Our undergraduate researchers often stay with us for a year or longer to gain research experience and learn about how to use scientific methods to study how people--especially young children--learn from others and help others learn.

 What’s involved?
 Minimal commitment is 9-10 hours/week (3 research credits) for at least two quarters, and we’d love you to stay longer!
 Federal work-study is also an option for students who are eligible for the program.